-There are on-going litigations filed against the Company that management believes would not have a material adverse impact on the Company's financial condition and results of operations.
+There are on-going litigations filed against the Company that management believes would not have a material adverse impact on the Company's financial condition and results of operations and that the Company is availing the exemption under PAS 37 for disclosing details.

 Classification of Property.
 The Company classifies its property as owner-occupied based on its current intentions where the property will be used.
 When the property is held for capital appreciation or when management is still undecided as to its future use, land is classified as investment property.
 Property used in operations are classified as owner-occupied property and included as part of property, plant and equipment.